 Vote with the $$!!

 What about farming & urbanization?
 I feel those are much bigger disturbances to our planet…however less unavoidable.

 Yes, child labor & poor work conditions may be a problem in certain countries where there’s less regulation due to weak or corrupt governments.
 And sometimes there is no way for us to know who exactly mined a crystal…or picked our food for that matter!
 Unless we were there or did it ourselves.
 Yep, that is a problem sometimes, but it’s true for anything.

 War & rape going on over specimen crystal mining?
 No.

 We don’t like to hear that do we?
 But we can change this.
 Please let these tech companies know that this is not OK.

 Here’s a recent interview I did with Joanna DeVoe on the topic.
 I thank her for doing this & for spurring me on to finally finish this blog post!
 As you’ll see…I’m really passionate about this!

-So, please get involved.
+So, if this is a concern of yours…assuming it is since you landed here…please get involved.
 Inform others about Conflict Minerals.
 Email your tech companies & tell them what you think.
 Is your techy stuff as conflict free as you can make it?
 Do you agree or disagree with me?
 I’m always open to hearing other sides…as long as we keep it mature & respectful.
 I’d love to hear about your efforts or what you think!!